Injective, Surjective and Bijective

 As it is also a function one-to-many is not OK

-And you won't get two "A"s pointing to the same "B", so many-to-one is NOT OK.
+And we won't have two "A"s pointing to the same "B", so many-to-one is NOT OK.

-But you can have a "B" without a matching "A"
+But we can have a "B" without a matching "A"

 Injective functions can be reversed!